kjosib/kale/README.md

 	functionality, ranging from absolute flexibility to complete convenience.

-3. The framework takes (some) pains to avoid excessive copying, drawing inspiration from the iolist facility in the Erlang ecosystem.
+3. The framework takes (some) pains to avoid excessive copying, drawing inspiration from the `iolist` facility in the Erlang ecosystem.
 Rather than building up a big string, supply a list of them, or a funny-shaped nest of them, etc. The rules are somewhat loose.

-4. There's a simple HTML templating facility included: it will do the job without being accidentally quadratic (much).
+4. There's a simple HTML templating facility included: it will do the job without being accidentally quadratic (much) by participating in the above-described `iolist` game.
 	You can have templates inline or saved in separate files: allowance is made for both styles of working.
+As feature sets go, it covers the most important bits (substitution, HTML escapes, loops, template extension) but leaves the really creative stuff for your Python code to work out.

 5. There's also a forms-handling library supplied.
 It offers components that make it extra easy to handle the most common kinds of work flows.